B.A., Wellesley College; M.A., Antioch University

 My solo works have been produced nationally, internationally and Off-Broadway, I've had works of fiction, non-fiction and drama published, I have won awards both for acting and performance art, and have learned from some of the titans of our artistic era...but first and foremost, I should fess up to you that I have a cameo in a viral College Humor video.
 (You'd have hunted it down eventually.)

 I hike, and take macro shots of flowers.
 I bake bread and will force you to eat it.
 I miss the Tatra mountains, and in movement class I sometimes play Old School Polish pop to quell my longing for the Motherland (Ojczyzno moja!).
 I owe much to the Wellesley College Russian department.
 My brother got me a personalized autograph from Sir Tom Jones and I wept with joy.
-I am newly obsessed with the concept of "hygge" and the cozy Brooklyn brownstone which I share with my hunky, talented and inspiring husband Paul reflects this.
+I road trip like a champ with my hunky, talented and inspiring husband Paul.
+Looking forward to meeting you!